The ethics of psychedelic retreats

 B. Avoiding Appropriation & Neo-Colonialism

-Cultural appropriation happens when dominant cultures adopt elements from minority cultures without understanding, permission, or benefit to the source, often for profit.5 In retreats, this can look like:
+Cultural appropriation happens when dominant cultures adopt elements from minority cultures without understanding, permission, or benefit to the source, often for profit.

-Ethical approaches demand we examine these dynamics critically and respect indigenous sovereignty.2715
+Ethical approaches demand we examine these dynamics critically and respect indigenous sovereignty.

 C. Moving Towards Reciprocity

-True reciprocity means building respectful, equitable relationships with source communities.27 This goes beyond just payment.
-It might involve:
+True reciprocity means building respectful, equitable relationships with source communities.

 D. A Participant's role